bclnet/ExcelTrans/README.md

 Enum            | Description
 ---             | ---
+StyleName       | The named style
+StyleID         | The style ID.
+It is not recomended to use this one.
 Value           | Set the range to a specific value Text            | Returns the formatted value.
+Formula         | Gets or sets a formula for a range.
+FormulaR1C1     | Gets or Set a formula in R1C1 format.
+Hyperlink       | Set the hyperlink property for a range of cells Merge           | If the cells in the range are merged.
 AutoFilter      | Set an autofilter for the range AutoFitColumns  | Set the column width from the content of the range.
 The minimum width is the value of the ExcelWorksheet.defaultColumnWidth property.
 Note: Cells containing formulas must be calculated before autofit is called.
 Wrapped and merged cells are also ignored. (set-only)
-Comment         | The comment text
-Copy            | Copies the range of cells to an other range DataValidation  | Data validation for this range (get-only) Formula         | Gets or sets a formula for a range.
+ArrayFormula    | An array-formula
-FormulaR1C1     | Gets or Set a formula in R1C1 format.
+IsRichText      | If the value is in richtext format.
-Hyperlink       | Set the hyperlink property for a range of cells Merge           | If the cells in the range are merged.
 RichText        | Add a rich text string
 RichTextClear   | Clear the collection
-StyleName       | The named style
+AddComment      | Adds a new comment for the range Comment         | The comment
+ThreadedComment | Returns the threaded comment object of the first cell in the range ConditionalFormatting | Conditional Formatting for this range.
+Copy            | Copies the range of cells to an other range DataValidation  | Data validation for this range (get-only)

 ## ColumnValueKind